 Set forth below is information relating to our capital structure, including brief summaries of material provisions of our articles of incorporation, the Republic of China Securities and Exchange Law, the Republic of China Company Act, the Statute of Chunghwa Telecom Co., Ltd. and the Telecommunications Act, all as currently in effect.
-The following summaries are qualified in their entirety by reference to our articles of incorporation, the Republic of China Securities and Exchange Act, the Statute of China Company Act, the Statute of China Company Act, the Statute of China Company Act, and the Telecommunications Act, all as currently in effect.
-The following summaries are qualified in their entirety by reference to our articles of incorporation, the Republic of China Securities and Exchange Law, the Republic of China Company Act, the Statute of China Company Act, the Statute of China Company Act and the Telecommunications Act.
+The following summaries are qualified in their entirety by reference to our articles of incorporation, the Republic of China Company Act, the Statute of Chunghwa Telecom Co., Ltd. and the Telecommunications Act, all as currently in effect.
+The following summaries are qualified in their entirety by reference to our articles of incorporation, the Republic of China Securities and Exchange Law, the Republic of China Company Act , the Statute of Chunghwa Telecom Co., Ltd. and the Telecommunications Act.